digiscot/digiscot-website/pages/onedigital.md

 ## New Developments- December 2015

 Over the last two months our One Digital team has been taking shape.
-Development Officers: Maddie and Eilidh have begun making contact with Third Sector Interfaces (TSIs) across Scotland to discuss local needs and challenges as well as learning about the digital work already taking place.
-Our Project manager Beth has only recently arrived but is busy at the helm of our One Digital Project and has got us up and running.
+Development Officers: Maddie and Eilidh have begun making contact with Third Sector Interfaces (TSIs) across Scotland to discuss local needs and challenges, as well as learning about the digital work already taking place.
+Our Project manager Beth has only recently arrived but is busy at the helm of our project and has got us up and running.
 A blog from Beth is shortly to follow...

 ## Tender Opportunity